cannonpalms/tag-values-cache/docs/STRING_DICTIONARY_ENCODING_PLAN.md

 ## Overview

 This document outlines the plan to refactor the ValueAwareLapperCache to remove `RecordBatchRow` and handle strings directly.
-The refactoring is divided into two phases:
+The refactoring is divided into three phases:

-1. **Phase 1**: Remove dictionary encoding - simplify the current implementation
+1. **Phase 1**: Remove dictionary encoding - simplify the current implementation ✅ COMPLETED
-2. **Phase 2**: Replace RecordBatchRow with sets of `(String, String)` tuples for direct string handling
+2. **Phase 2**: Add TagSet type and helper functions ✅ COMPLETED
+3. **Phase 3**: Convert benchmarks to use TagSet instead of RecordBatchRow

 ## Current State Analysis